tsgates/arch-wiki-markdown/wiki/Partitioning.md

 Swap

 A swap partition provides memory that can be used as virtual RAM.
-A swapfile should be considered too, as they have almost no performance overhead compared to a partition but are much easier to resize as needed.
+A swap file should be considered too, as they have almost no performance overhead compared to a partition but are much easier to resize as needed.
 A swap partition can potentially be shared between operating systems, but not if hibernation is used.

-Note:The old rule of matching the swap partition size with the available RAM when using suspend-to-disk no longer applies.
-The default suspend method uses an image the size of 40% of the currently available RAM by default.
-Even with TuxOnIce the atomic copy generally only takes about 70% after compression.[2]

 How big should my partitions be?